mbrand12/t10/DEVCORE.md

 as well brakes the pace for me.

-YARD really helps in a way that it provides an immediate feedback with the `$ yard` command so that rather than spending to much time thinking about documentation abstractly I just can tinker with the look and feel and check the official tag documentation on a per need basis.
+YARD really helps in a way that it provides an immediate feedback with the `$ yard server` command so that rather than spending to much time thinking about documentation abstractly I just can tinker with the look and feel and check the official tag documentation on a per need basis.
 I understand that this is nothing new and that people have been doing it this way for quite some time but